 (it will be a print out of this web site) by either e-mail, or regular post.

 Can I bring my video camera and video tape segments of the course?

 No, I do not allow video taping of the course.
 You may bring your camera on the last day and take group

 photos or a photo with the horse you were working on if you wish.
+If you wish to have someone in the course

 If you are interested in more information about the University of Guelph Equine

 Science Certificate program, please feel free to click on the link below:

 I do not have any affiliation with the University of Guelph, but I have had only good experiences

 with their courses, and do recommend their on-line programs.

 The link is by permission from Gayle Ecker-University of Guelph